fossasia/visdom/README.md

 - `opts.markercolor` : color per marker. (`torch.*Tensor`; default = `nil`)
 - `opts.legend`      : `table` containing legend names
 - `opts.textlabels`  : text label for each point (`list`: default = `None`)
+- `opts.layoutopts`  : dict of any additional options that plotly accepts for a layout
+- `opts.traceopts`   : dict mapping trace names or indices to dicts of additional options that plotly accepts for a trace.

 `opts.markercolor` is a Tensor with Integer values.
 The tensor can be of size `N` or `N x 3` or `K` or `K x 3`.